-

 What are the biggest threats to your financial wellbeing?

-The biggest threat to respondents' financial wellbeing was still cost-of-living, with worldwide political instability, investment returns and further change to the Bank of England interest rates factors too (as seen in the illustrated graph to the right).
+The biggest threat to respondents' financial wellbeing was still cost-of-living, with worldwide political instability, investment returns, pension values and further change to the Bank of England interest rates factors following closely behind (as seen in the illustrated graph to the right).

 Since our Spring 2024 survey, your confidence in economic growth has decreased by 13%, with a 42% increase in those who believed the UK economy would slow down.